ag-sc/matoll/README.md

 For further questions, or if you are interested in extending M-ATOLL to more languages, please contact the main developer [Sebastian Walter](http://sebastianwalter.org).

+## lemon.api

+In order to run matoll you need to have installed the jar of our [lemon.api](https://github.com/ag-sc/lemon.api) with

+mvn install:install-file -Dfile=<path-to-jar> -DpomFile=<path-to-pom>

 ## References